The Public Relations BlogMedia & PsychologySocial PsychologySurvivorship Bias—Abraham Wald and the WWII Planes

 • Remember: correlation does not equal causation.

-Few think to study those who turned out to be unsuccessful.
+Few think about studying those who turn out to be unsuccessful.
 This is too bad for data sets since the unsuccessful typically outnumber the successful by a vast margin.

 Signature - Jerry Silfwer - Doctor Spin